pyexcel/pyexcel/README.rst

 .. image:: https://pypip.in/d/pyexcel/badge.png
     :target: https://pypi.python.org/pypi/pyexcel

 **pyexcel** is a wrapper library to read, manipulate and write data in different excel formats: csv, ods, xls, xlsx and xlsm.
 Its mission is to let you focus on data itself and it deals with different file formats.
-But this library does not support fonts, colors and charts.
-ODS format support is provided by pyexcel-ods and pyexcel-ods3.
+ODS format support is provided by `pyexcel-ods<https://github.com/chfw/pyexcel-ods>`_ or `pyexcel-ods3<https://github.com/chfw/pyexcel-ods3>`_.
+Fonts, colors and charts are not supported.

 It was created due to the lack of uniform programming interface to access data in different formats.
 A developer needs to use different methods of different libraries to read the same data in different excel formats, hence the resulting code is cluttered and unmaintainable.

-All great work have done by odf, xlrd and other individual developers.
+All great work have done by odf, ezodf(2), xlrd and other individual developers.
 This library unites only the data access code.

 Installation
 ============